Code Of Business Conduct and Ethics

-The Company’s policy on equal employment opportunity prohibits discrimination on the basis of any legally-protected characteristic including, but not limited to: race, age, color, religion, sex/gender (including pregnancy, childbirth, lactation and related medical conditions), gender identity or expression, creed, marital or familial status, sexual orientation, genetic information or predisposing characteristics, national origin, physical or mental handicap or disability, medical condition (i.e., health impairment related to or associated with diagnosis of cancer or record or history of cancer; genetic characteristics known to be a cause of the disease/disorder), ancestry, domestic violence victim status, citizenship, current or former membership or service in the U.S. Armed Forces or a state military unit, or veteran status.
+The Company’s policy on equal employment opportunity prohibits discrimination on the basis of any legally-protected characteristic including, but not limited to: race (including traits historically associated with race, such as hair type/texture or protective hairstyle), age, color, religion, sex/gender (including pregnancy, childbirth, lactation and related medical conditions), gender identity or expression, creed, marital or familial status, sexual orientation, genetic information or predisposing characteristics, national origin, physical or mental handicap or disability, medical condition (i.e., health impairment related to or associated with diagnosis of cancer or record or history of cancer; genetic characteristics known to be a cause of the disease/disorder), ancestry, domestic violence victim status, citizenship, current or former membership or service in the U.S. Armed Forces or a state military unit, or veteran status.

 This policy applies to all terms, conditions and privileges of employment, including, but not limited to, recruitment, hiring, placement, promotion, departmental transfer, leaves of absence, discipline, demotion, termination, layoff, recall, compensation, benefits, opportunities for career advancement and training, all of which are based on individual qualifications, job performance, and other relevant job-related criteria.
 The Company expressly prohibits any form of unlawful employee harassment based on any of the above-described protected characteristics.
 The Company makes reasonable accommodations where required by law because of an individual’s religion, disability, or pregnancy.